OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 .. versionadded:: 3.29.0 (but unofficially present in its current form in 3.24.0)

 ``DynamicDataAdapter`` is an OpenDDS-specific implementation of ``DynamicData`` that wraps an IDL-generated type.
-This allows direct interaction instead of copying all the data everytime.
+This allows direct interaction instead of copying all the data every time.
 See :ghfile:`dds/DCPS/XTypes/DynamicDataAdapter.h` for a list of known issues and unimplemented features.

 ``DynamicDataAdapter`` requires the :ref:`building--content-subscription-profile` (enabled by default) and can be acquired using the ``DDS::DynamicData* OpenDDS::XTypes::get_dynamic_data_adapter<T>(DDS::DynamicType* type, T& value)`` function in the type's ``*TypeSupportImpl.h`` file.